frankischilling/fce360-enhanced/README.md

 * SDK: Xbox 360 XDK 2.0.7645.1 (Nov 2008)
 * Also builds on Xbox 360 SDK 21256.3
 * Target: Xbox 360 (RGH/JTAG), retail-runnable `.xex`
-* Current release: **v0.8.7** — *Advanced Performance Monitoring and Profiling Functions: Added 8 new functions for performance analysis, frame timing metrics, Lua memory inspection, and hardware cycle counting (beginprofile, endprofile, getframetime_ms, getjitter_ms, getluamem, collectgarbage_now, getppucycles, getapucycles)* � *Game Genie Support Returns: Toggle an Xbox keyboard prompt before launch, enter one or more codes, and watch them decode, activate, and save automatically just like the original hardware magic.*
+* Current release: **v0.8.8** — *Palette Management Functions: Added 3 new functions for bulk palette operations, palette retrieval, and loading custom palettes from files (setpalette, getpalette, loadpalette)* � *Game Genie Support Returns: Toggle an Xbox keyboard prompt before launch, enter one or more codes, and watch them decode, activate, and save automatically just like the original hardware magic.*

 ---